 The chemistry minor provides students with a broad introduction to the discipline of chemistry combined with detailed exploration of at least one area of interest.
 The chemistry minor complements other majors where additional chemistry knowledge is of benefit.
 The chemistry minor prepares students to apply scientific methodology to solve chemical problems, to relate chemistry to their daily life and environment, to think critically and quantitatively, and to understand the experimental methods, techniques and instrumentation used in chemistry.

-Students can be admitted to the chemistry minor once they have successfully completed the Prerequisite and Foundation courses and a program assessment survey.
+Students can be admitted to the chemistry minor once they have successfully completed 15 credits of the required courses.

 Requirements (24 total credits)

-At least two courses from the following list, or other advanced chemistry courses by advisor permission, including at least one course with lab as needed to reach a total of 24 credits.
+At least one course from the following list, or other advanced chemistry courses by advisor permission, including at least one credit of lab, as needed to reach a total of 24 credits.